 Any waste (e.g., PPE and sampling equipment) will be managed according to the waste management plan (see Section 5.0).

-NOTE State representative may request to accompany the inspector during the survey.
+NOTE: A State representative may request to accompany the inspector during the survey.
 It should be clearly communicated that these individuals are responsible for their own health and safety.

 5.0 WASTE MANAGEMENT

-urvey activities have the potential for generating waste containing non-trivial levels of Ra-226 activity.
+Survey activities have the potential for generating waste containing non-trivial levels of Ra-226 activity.
 Types of waste include PPE, sampling equipment (e.g., trowels, scrapers), and the sampled media (e.g., soil, smears).
 Inspectors will implement a waste management plan prepared for these activities to assure that potentially contaminated materials, generated during the survey, are safely removed and ultimately dispositioned at an appropriate facility.

 6.0 ANALYTICAL REQUIREMENTS